cnnranderson/gitlab-approval-chrome-ext/README.md

 * Added simple settings page (Note: You need to _*reload*_ the merge request page after changing the settings)
   * Compact View -- Enable this to bring the approvals to the right hand side of the page.
   * Author View -- Helps display the author more prominantly on the left hand side.
-* Updated to version 1.1
+* Updated to version 1.1.0 instead of 1.1, changing the versioning scheme.

 ### Oct.
 11th, 2018 (v1.0.0):
 * Initial Release